liguowang/liguowang.github.io/aboutme.md

 subtitle: Associate Professor of Biomedical Informatics
 ---

-### Current Position (2017-)
+### Current Position

-- Associate Professor of Biomedical Informatics
+- Associate Professor of Biomedical Informatics,  Mayo Clinic College of Medicine (2017-)
-- Senior Associate Consultant
-- Mayo Clinic (Rochester MN)
+- Graduate Faculty of the Bioinformatics and Computational Biology Program, University of Minnesota Rochester (2020-)

 ### Education